-An altsyncram component will be used in this lab, which requires memory that is available only on the device such as the Cyclone II EP2C8T144C8 FPGA.
+An altsyncram component will be used in this lab, which requires memory that is available on the the Cyclone II EP2C8T144C8 FPGA.
 All output bits of this lab should be directed to the appropriate pins of the UF-4712 VGA connector.
 Also, a memory initialization file (brom.mif) will be used to initialize the memory values of the ROM.